-One of the roadside treats for me when I come up the Thumb on Fridays after work is to go through the tiny village of Kilmanagh.
-The iconic general store and vintage gas pump are always worth a slow roll to see what has changed.
+One of the roadsides treats for me when I come up the Thumb on Fridays after work is to go through the tiny village of Kilmanagh.
+The iconic Kilmanagh general store and vintage gas pump are always worth a slow roll to see what has changed.
 The owner of the 1870’s store has begun a painstaking restoration process that’s now in its second year.
 You can see the progress at the Kilmanagh Store Facebook Page.

 Kilmanagh General Store Restoration

-However, the time has taken its toll on the 1870 general store that sports one of the last 1800’s storefront facades that was common in that time.
+However, the time has taken its toll on the 1870 general store that sports one of the last 1800’s storefront facades that was common at that time.
 The Building and Zoning Department has deemed the porch unsafe and ordered it repaired or removed.

 The owners Tom and Brenda Voss are taking steps to restore the property, but it’s expensive.
 It has to be rebuilt to meet current code requirements, starting with new foundations.
 The existing cement porch deck needs to be removed, and both upper and lower porch decks need to be rebuilt to current standards.
 The porch roof has pulled away from the wall and collapsed.
 The roof deck will need to be opened up, and raised back into position before the roof structure can be jacked back into place.